Merger control

 At the end of its review, the Autorité can take three decisions:

 The parties to the transaction must await the final decision of the Autorité.
-If they start the merger before the Autorité gives the green light (behaviour known as “gun jumping”), they risk a fine.
-This is what happened in 2016, when the Altice group was fined for gun jumping on two transactions (acquisition of SFR and of Virgin Mobile).
+If they begin their merger before the Autorité gives the green light (behaviour known as “gun jumping”), they risk a fine.
+This is what happened in 2016, when the Altice group was fined for gun jumping on two transactions (the acquisitions of SFR and of Virgin Mobile).

 Remedies

-• structural, i.e. relating to the market structure, e.g. asset divestitures (retailers, brands, companies, factories);
+- structural, relating to the market structure, e.g. asset divestitures (retailers, brands, companies, factories);

-• behavioural, i.e. relating to the new entity’s actions, e.g. its commercial policy.
+- behavioural, relating to the conduct of the new entity, e.g. its commercial policy.

 Market consultation

-When remedies appear to be necessary, the Autorité consults the market via questionnaires and meetings/hearings to gather the views of interested third parties (competitors, suppliers, customers) on the solutions envisaged.
+When remedies appear necessary, the Autorité may consult the market via questionnaires to gather the views of interested third parties (competitors, suppliers, customers) on the proposed solutions.

 Mandatory nature of remedies

-Any commitments made or injunctions issued are binding on the company.
-In the event of non-compliance with these commitments or injunctions, the Autorité can record a breach and withdraw the decision clearing the deal, hand out a fine or order the parties to implement the remedies under penalty payment.
+Commitments made, or injunctions imposed, are binding on the company.
+In the event of non-compliance with the commitments or injunctions, the Autorité can record a breach and withdraw the decision clearing the transaction, impose a fine or order the parties to implement the remedies under penalty payment.

-This is what happened in 2011, when the Autorité imposed a fine on Canal Plus and ordered the group to renotify the takeover of TPS.
+For example, in 2011 the Autorité fined Canal Plus and ordered the group to renotify the takeover of TPS.

-This was also the case in the 2018 decision concerning Fnac Darty (fine and injunction to divest itself of two stores instead of two assets that were originally supposed to have been sold).
+Similarly, in 2018 the Autorité sanctioned Fnac Darty and ordered the group to divest two stores in lieu of two assets that were originally supposed to have been sold.

 A look back at 10 years of merger control (in French)